- Posted by Eric Lander

 Benchmark Your Beginnings

 The moment you get started, you need to record where you are in terms of key analytics and project KPIs.
 From traffic sources and levels to site efficiency and conversation rates – record as much as you can.
-A great SEO initiative will deliver results across the board – and showing these gains over time to different teams who may become involved in your project can be a great way to acquire more support and momentum down the line.
+A Stellar SEO initiative will deliver results across the board – and showing these gains over time to different teams who may become involved in your project can be a great way to acquire more support and momentum down the line.
 It also helps you to up sell yourself after the fact and earn more freedom to launch new projects when you have a solid track record.

 Be Aware of the SEO lifecycle